 In the early 20th century, the production of ceramic tiles was widespread in many regions of North Western Europe.
 Since the inter-war period, cement tiles have gradually replaced ceramic tiles.

 Some tiles served as a floor covering and are reused as such.
-Others were used as wall cladding.
-Enamelled tiles generally belong to this second category.
+Others were used as wall cladding, which is where you will generally find ceramic tiles.

 Tiles are often very resistant and can stand frequent washing without a problem.
 Ceramic tiles can be laid outdoors without risk.
 Cement tiles, however, are more porous and more sensitive to humid conditions.

-Terracotta tiles can also be found on the market, which are used as a floor covering.
+Terracotta tiles can also be found on the market, and are used as a floor covering.
 In some regions, they are often produced in a hexagonal shape.

 The most common products on the market are: